PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

 Beautiful Capi assumes that the implementation class object instances are always created on the heap.
 This fact is applied for all lifecycle semantics.

+You can specify lifecycle semantic for each wrapped class in the XML API description file.

 ### Copy semantic

 Copy semantics means that the implementation class object instance is always copied when